w3c/wai-fundamentals-overview/content/user-requirements.md

 ---

-WAI continues to research and document user needs in several areas.
+WAI continues to explore research and document user needs in several areas.
 These documents:
 * provide information to developers on how to make their products more accessible
 * inform future standards